isomerpages/pa-chingay/pages/Community Art Installations.md

 </div>

 <p>Standing 18 metres high, and spanning over 60 metres, the Container Art Installation is made up of 28 20-footer and 40-footer containers, designed and conceptualised by Sam Lo.
 It is co-created by 480 youths and is the largest-ever Community Art installation at the Chingay parade.
-The Continer Installation serves as a performance backdrop for Chingay 2023.</p>
+The Container Art Installation serves as a performance backdrop for Chingay 2023.</p>